What Actually Is Menopause?

 Exercise and proper recovery to match ageing bodies - build strength, sharpen the mind

-What can I do to help today?
+What can I do to help myself today?

 Give yourself time to adopt and adapt to changes.